On iPhone/iPad: open this site in Safari → Share → Add to Home Screen.

 Spirit givenSalvation has been secured

 This sealing also protects the integrity of grace.
 Salvation does not move forward on human effort or emotional certainty.
 It rests on God’s action.
 The believer does not seal themselves by obedience or consistency; God seals them by promise.
-This confirms that eternal life flows from God’s initiative rather than human maintenance, as shown in What Is Eternal Life?.
+This confirms that eternal life flows from God’s initiative rather than human maintenance, as shown in https://goodchristiannetwork.com/a-study-in/.

 Ephesians 1:13 also reinforces the posture of trust Scripture continually invites.
 Because the seal comes from God, faith is freed from anxiety and self-monitoring.
-Believers are called to rely on God’s faithfulness rather than their own strength, echoing the wisdom found in Proverbs 3:5–6 Meaning — “Trust in the LORD With All Your Heart”.
+Believers are called to rely on God’s faithfulness rather than their own strength, echoing the wisdom found in https://goodchristiannetwork.com/2025/12/12/proverbs-35-6-meaning-trust-in-the-lord-with-all-your-heart/.

 Within the story of redemption, Ephesians 1:13 declares that salvation does not end with belief alone.
 God responds to faith by sealing the believer with His Spirit, marking them as His own and guaranteeing that His redemptive work will reach its promised completion.